Rep tryouts are approaching, please read through this email

 We will be posting all over the rink an evaluation poster with the evaluation criteria http://www.cochraneminorhockey.com/files/cmha_eval_poster.pdf The 2020 tryouts will have similar guidelines as previous years;

 - 24 hour no contact rule after teams are released, this will be strictly followed, please respect this rule.
 Emails/phone calls will not be responded to until after the 24hr cool-down period.
 Please read about CMHA’s respect and discipline policy found here

 - The schedule has been posted on the CMHA website, Click here for the schedule link.

 - If your athlete is injured, they will be required to provide a medical doctors note to miss tryouts All injuries will follow CMHA’s operation policy

-- Shelly has compiled a great list of FAQ’s about the hockey operations found here
+- We have a great list of FAQ’s about the hockey operations found here

 - Every ice time during evaluations your athlete is being evaluated/scored and effects their overall ranking

 - The technical skating scores are not carried forward to 5on5, however, they are weighted for the 5on5 evaluation as they dictate which group your athlete goes into.